 Dust mites settle down in carpet, draperies, stuffed animals, and upholstered furniture.
 Mattresses, pillows, and soft bedding are favorite hangouts.

 Dust Mite-Proof Covers

 Dust mite covers really work.
-One study found that kids with asthma who were allergic to dust mites were able to cut their medicine in half when they used mattress and pillow covers.
+One study found that some kids with asthma need less asthma medicine when they used mattress and pillow covers.
 Tests of their mattresses showed that dust mites colonies there dwindled.
 But never decrease your asthma medicine unless instructed by your doctor.